konvenit/ansible-filter-plugins/README.md

 See also [port](#port).

 ## byattr ##
-Filters list of dicts by attribute
+Extracts dict from list of dicts by attribute.

 Example usage:

 ```